TheAcharya/MarkerData-Website/docs/faq.md

 We are not associated with, nor do we have any affiliation with, Notion or Airtable in any capacity.

+## Is it possible to use Marker Data with the free plans of Notion or Airtable?

+**Marker Data**  can be seamlessly integrated with both the free plans of Notion and Airtable, as there are no technical constraints imposed by Marker Data on such usage.
+However, it is important to consider the limitations inherent to the free tiers of these platforms.
+Specifically, Notion's free plan restricts uploads to a maximum of 5MB per file, while Airtable's free plan imposes a limit of 1,000 records per base.

 ## What is Marker Data's Privacy Policy?

 **Marker Data** is designed to operate solely on your computer, without any collection of personal information.
 All processes and data manipulations occur locally, ensuring that your sensitive information remains confidential and secure.
 However, it's important to note that when you choose to upload data to platforms such as [Notion](https://www.notion.so/security), [Airtable](https://www.airtable.com/company/trust-and-security) or [Dropbox](https://www.dropbox.com/privacy), your information is subject to their respective privacy policies.
 We encourage you to read and familiarise yourself with their security & privacy policies to understand how they handle your data.
 Rest assured, our commitment to privacy means you can enjoy the benefits of our application without compromising your personal data.